 Irritable Bowel Syndrome (IBS) is relatively easy to manage with homeopathic medicine.
-When combined with the non-invasive naturopathic lifestyle advice given at this Perth naturopathic clinic, it frequently leads to a complete alleviation of symptons
+When combined with the non-invasive naturopathic lifestyle advice given at this Perth naturopathic clinic, it frequently leads to a complete alleviation of symptoms

 Irritable Bowel Syndrome is a “functional disturbance” of the gastro-intestinal tract (GIT).
-This means that the way the digestive system functions is altered, although clinical investigation shows no disease or inflammation.
-Symptoms include diarrhoea or constipation, or an alternation of both.
-With constipation there is often an incomplete evacuation of stool.
+This means that digestive system functions is altered, although clinical investigation shows no disease or inflammation.
+Symptoms can include diarrhoea or constipation, or an alternation of both.
+With constipation, there is often an incomplete evacuation of stool.
 Abdominal pain and wind and bloating are common.

 In IBS, as always in homeopathy, the focus is not just on trying to treat the symptoms.
 While there are many good remedies for constipation, diarrhoea, wind and abdominal pain, the focus is on finding the remedy that covers the whole patient: not only the bowel and abdominal symptoms, but the full spectrum of their health.

 We also believe it is important, from a naturopathic viewpoint, to look at the patient’s lifestyle and diet.
 Poor diet and inadequate stress management are definite trigger factors for those with Irritable Bowel Syndrome.
-Dietary fibre needs to be adequate, with an emphasis on water soluble fibre.
-Many are sensitive to fatty foods, chocolate, additives and preservatives, alcohol, caffeine and spicy foods.
+Dietary fibre needs to be adequate, with an emphasis on water soluble fibre, not insoluble fibre like bran.

 While these may need to be avoided for a while, after a period of treatment food sensitivities and intolerances can usually be improved and the occasional indiscretion tolerated.